 Agile teams will have retrospective sessions to discuss what they’ve learnt, what went well and what didn’t.
 These meetings review outcomes and learnings from projects, how they can change their approach, improve and try again.
 This is essentially a form of trial and error, learning from experience to improve in each following project or sprint.

-Team Leaders and Project Managers will have the least day to day involvement in this stage, as they will only be called upon for critical guidance and higher-level decisions rather than the day to day processes or fire fighting.
+Team Leaders and Project Managers will have the least day to day involvement in this stage, as they will offer critical guidance and higher-level decisions rather than the day to day processes or fire fighting.

 Overall, a highly agile team will be able to reliably deliver projects quicker and with less errors than those in the previous two stages.
 Their proactivity and ability to learn and innovate enables them to make an essential, and extremely valuable contribution to your organisation.